 Smart postpaid subscribers’ Subscriber Application Form and submitted documents will serve as their SIM card registration.
 To confirm this, subscribers only need to text YES and send it to 5858.
 They will receive a successful SIM registration after (plus free 3 GB of data).

 📌 How to Register SIM Card from DITO

-New Dito subscribers can proceed with their Dito SIM registration by clicking the SMS link sent after inserting their Dito SIM card.
-If you’re an existing subscriber, launch your Dito app, click the SIM Registration banner, and fill out the form.
+New subscribers can proceed with their DITO SIM registration by clicking the SMS link sent after inserting their SIM card.
+If you’re an existing subscriber, launch the app, click the registration banner, and fill out the DITO SIM registration form.

 For your reference, take a screenshot of your successful SIM card registration.

-FAQs on SIM Card Registration in the Philippines
+FAQs on How to Register Your SIM Card in the Philippines

 1. How much does a SIM card cost in the Philippines?